Siandolor/Eventmanagement_ASPNet_MVC_CSharp/README.md

 ---

-“Every orbit is a question of balance — between motion and stillness.”
+> “Every event is a system of decisions — balance them well, and time will follow.”
-— Daniel Fitz, 2024
+> — Daniel Fitz, 2024